 PennantPark Investment may enter into repurchase agreements as part of its investment program.
 In these transactions, PennantPark Investment's custodian takes possession of collateral pledged by the counterparty.
-The collateral is marked-to-market daily to ensure that the value, plus accrued interest, is at least equal to the repurchase price.
-In the event of default of the obligor to repurchase, PennantPark Investment will have the right to liquidate the collateral and apply the proceeds in satisfaction of the obligation.
+The collateral is marked to market daily to ensure that the value, plus accrued interest, is at least equal to the repurchase price.
+In the event of default of the obligor to repurchase, PennantPark Investment would have a contractual right to liquidate the collateral and apply the proceeds in satisfaction of the underlying obligation.
 Under certain circumstances, including the event of default or bankruptcy by the counterparty to the agreement, realization and/or retention of the collateral or proceeds may be subject to legal proceedings.
-There were no repurchase agreements outstanding on March 31, 2009 or September 30, 2008.
+There were no repurchase agreements outstanding on June 30, 2009 or September 30, 2008.